 Super light, great battery life and a safe shape

 If you don't care about the price of your mouse, this is the mouse you should get.
 The fact that the G Pro Wireless costs twice as much as the Rival 600 prevents us from giving it top spot, though we are tempted.
+If you see the price of this mouse get down closer to the Rival 600 or other wired mice, consider getting it, you'll likely not regret it.

 |Sensor||HERO 16k (flawless)|